 2.)
 The Ethiopian Wolf is also known as: the Simien jackal, Abyssinian wolf, Simien fox, the Ethiopian jackal, red fox, red jackal, Abyssinian dog, and cuberow.

 3.)
 Since September 2003, nearly 40 Ethiopian wolves have died from rabies in the Bale Mountains.
 Another approximately 25 are missing and presumed dead.
-This area is home to 300 of these endangered critters!
-Scientists believe there are less than 450 left on earth!
+This area is home to only a few of these endangered critters!
+Scientists believe there are less than 197 left on earth!

 4.)
 The Ethiopian Wolves prey on rodentia like hares, giant mole rats, and common grass rats.
-They’ll also eat eggs, young ungulates (hoofed animals), goslings, and they will even at carrion.
+They’ll also eat eggs, young ungulates (hoofed animals), goslings, and they will even eat carrion.

 5.)
 These canids are typically solitary hunters but will occasionally hunt in packs and form packs to defend territories.